NON SIBI SED PATRIAE

-Combat veterans by decision making, training, chance and exposure, adopt what can be described as a “warrior’s mentality.”
+Combat veterans by decision making, training, chance, and exposure, adopt what can be described as a “warrior’s mentality.”
 Anecdotally, a warrior’s mentality, once created, is nearly impossible to subdue even upon formal discharge from military services.
-If properly harnessed and applied, this mentality can fuel great success in the civilian sector for these veterans.
-In addition, these veterans who having been removed from war, often struggle to find purpose, which greatly supports the need for, appropriate and professionally supervised exercise programs.
+When properly harnessed and applied, this mentality can fuel great success in the civilian sector for these veterans.
+In addition, these heroes, having been removed from war, often struggle to find purpose, which greatly supports the need for, appropriate and professionally supervised exercise programs.

 A fitness-based, secondary rehabilitation program focusing on strength training and return-to-play therapy can help veterans regain confidence and once again achieve their warrior’s mentality.
-This program will provide veterans the ability to achieve their goals in a safe environment.
-The veterans will be ready and able to perform at a physical level that will essentially render their injuries negligible in comparison to their uninjured counterparts.
-Furthermore, the program is intended to ultimately remove the physical and psychological separation between veterans living with physical disabilities and the civilian society into which they must be reintegrated.
+This program will provide veterans the ability to achieve their performance and fitness goals in a safe environment.
+These tactical athletes will be ready and able to perform at a physical level that will essentially render their injuries negligible in comparison to their uninjured counterparts.
+Furthermore, the program is intended to ultimately remove the physical and psychological separation between veterans living with physical disabilities and the civilian society into which they must reintegrate.

 Chairman, Board of Directors